-Put the Nootka Trail on your must do list – but do everything in your power to keep it pristine.
+Put this Nootka Island hike on your must do list – and do everything in your power to keep it pristine.
 It still feels untouched, save for some of the junk that washes up from Japan and it would be great to keep it that way.

 In this blog you’ll find most everything you need to know to hike it.
 Scroll through the table of contents to get to a section that interests you and shoot me any questions if I’ve left something unanswered.

-- Lots of beach hiking.
-Although there are stretches in the forest, most of the hike is along a beach so you get continuous views for hours at a time.
+Beaches: Lots of beach hiking.
+Although there are stretches in the forest, most of the hike is along a beach, so you get continuous views for hours at a time.

-- Campsites are beautiful – and there is lots of room.
+Campsites: They’re beautiful – and they are roomy.
 You also don’t have to worry about booking in advance.

 You’ll find the Nootka Trail on the west coast of Nootka Island.
 It’s about 30 minutes by float plane west of Gold River.

-July and August are the most popular times to hike the trail, but May, June and September can also work.
+July and August are the most popular times to hike the Nootka Trail, but May, June and September can also work.
 According to the lighthouse keepers at Friendly Cove, there are more people hiking it in October now but consider how much daylight you have!

 The Nootka Trail is not for the novice or out of shape hiker.
 Even though the trail distance is short – under 40 km – there are numerous hazards.